 Zoom on the Pulsar PG4500B

-In summary, the Pulsar PG4500B is a compact portable generator especially useful for:
+In a nutshell, the Pulsar PG4500B is a compact portable generator mostly geared towards:

 - Homeowners in need of an emergency backup power for their essentials

 With its dual-fuel technology, the powerful and versatile Pulsar PG4500B provides an output of 120/240V.
 While gasoline-powered, it gives a running wattage of 3500W along with a peak wattage of 4500W.
 While propane-powered, it provides 3100 rated watts and 4100 starting watts.

 The generator features a simple traditional pull-start mechanism.
 It is rated for a noise of 70 dBA (just as noisy as a vacuum cleaner).

 The PG4500B, with a fuel capacity of 4 gallons, reaches a run time of around 15 hours at 50% load utilizing gasoline (fuel consumption around 0.27 GPH).
 Alternatively, it can reach a run time of around 5 hours (on a 20 lbs tank - propane consumption around 0.94 GPH) with propane.

 The control panel includes the following 4 AC outlets: